Formula racing: Indy NXT

-Indy Pro 2000 Championship
+USF Pro 2000 Championship

-The Indy Pro 2000 Championship has been an officially sanctioned development series since 2011, when it became governed by IndyCar, although the original series started in 1991 as the Star Mazda Championship.
-Drivers currently use Tatuus F4-T014 cars badged as PM-18 and use 2L Mazda MZR engines.
+The USF Pro 2000 Championship formally known as Indy Pro 2000 Championship has been an officially sanctioned development series since 2011, when it became governed by IndyCar, although the original series started in 1991 as the Star Mazda Championship.
+Drivers currently use Tatuus IP-22 cars.

-U.S. F2000
+USF2000 Championship

-The U.S. F2000 National Championship is an American variation of the Formula Ford.
+The USF2000 Championship formally known as U.S. F2000 National Championship is an American variation of the Formula Ford.
 The series was initially founded by Dan Andersen and Mike Foschi in 1990 and regularly fielded over 60 entries per race.
 In 2001, the series was sold to Jon Baytos who introduced a number of controversial rule changes that brought the series out of alignment with similar SCCA classes, which led to a reduction in participation and the end of the series in 2006.
 In 2010, the series returned under the leadership of Andersen with the intent to return F2000 to its status as a feeder formula for higher open wheel racing classes in the United States.

+USF Juniors

+The USF Juniors is a new addition to the Road to Indy pathway, sanctioned by USAC in 2022, it is the equivalent to Formula 4.